 In 1834 Milwaukee County was formed after increased westward migration of Yankees to the region.
 Racine County and Racine as the county seat were established from Milwaukee County two years later in December of 1836, the same year that the territorial government of Wisconsin was established.
 The County contained an even proportion of prairie and timber and its rich soil was well adapted to agriculture.

-7 settlers planted corn, potatoes, turnips and other easily grown crops.
-8The county employed early forms of governance when other pioneer regions were "lawless".
+Many early habitations throughout the county were poorly appointed log cabins quickly constructed to provide shelter from the elements.
+These cabins were made of light, round logs about fourteen feet square, roofed with bark or clapboards and sometimes of prairie sod.
+More primitive habitations were half faced lean twos.
+Early settlers planted corn, potatoes, turnips and other easily grown crops.
+The county employed early forms of governance when other pioneer regions were "lawless".
 The county, then encompassing Racine County, Walworth and Rock as well as Kenosha County were organized into four regions with four townships.
 Each township elected a panel of three 'judges'.
 These allowed for organized claims to land, and ways to resolve disputes.
 However, it wouldn't be until 1839 that many of the lands within Racine County would officially come into market.
 Each town in the County sent representatives to Milwaukee who participated in the public sale of lands.
 Each representative had a large plat of the town they represented, marked with the names of each "owner".
 When that tract of land was put up for auction, the representative would bid the minimum price, \$1.25 per acre.
-9 Since almost all the lands put for sale at this time were already claimed and often had extensive improvements, homes, barns, mills, businesses already constructed, anxiety existed.
+Since almost all the lands put for sale at this time were already claimed and often had extensive improvements, homes, barns, mills, businesses already constructed, anxiety existed.
 However, it is a testament to the early settlers that no major conflict occurred during the great land sale.